flotiq/wordpress-2-flotiq-sync/README.md

 Or [download](https://github.com/flotiq/wordpress-2-flotiq-sync/archive/refs/heads/main.zip) zip archive and extract to plugins directory.

 If finished, enable the plugin in the plugin list in wordpress.
-Wordpress 2 Flotiq Sync will now appear in the setup menu.
+WP 2 Flotiq Sync will now appear in the setup menu.

 ## Supported content